 Interest rate risk is primarily a result of exposures to changes in the level, slope and curvature of the yield curve, the volatility of interest rates and credit spreads.
 Our exposure to interest rate risk results from changes in short-term interest rates.
-Interest rate risk exists primarily with respect to our credit facility debt, which bears interest at variable rates.
+Interest rate risk exists primarily with respect to our credit facility debt, which bears interest at variable rates

 To manage interest rate risk, we have from time to time entered into interest rate swap contracts to adjust the proportion of total debt that is subject to variable and fixed interest rates.
 Such contracts effectively fix the borrowing rates on floating rate debt to provide an economic hedge against the risk of rising rates and/or effectively convert fixed rate borrowings to variable rates to permit the Company to realize lower interest expense in a declining interest rate environment.
 We monitor the financial institutions that are counterparties to our interest rate swap contracts and we only enter into interest rate swap contracts with financial institutions that are rated investment grade.
-All such contracts are carried at their fair market values on our consolidated balance sheet, with changes in fair value reflected in the consolidated statement of operations.
+All such contracts are carried at their fair market values on our consolidated balance sheets, with changes in fair value reflected in the consolidated statements of operations.

 See "Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk" for a summary of interest rate swap contracts outstanding at December 31, 2019 As of December 31, 2019, our outstanding interest rate swap contracts in a liability position had an aggregate fair value and carrying value of \$160,871 reflected in "Liabilities under derivative contracts, long term" and \$469 reflected in "Other current liabilities" on our consolidated balance sheet.
+Quantitative and Qualitative Disclosures About Market Risk" for a summary of interest rate swap contracts outstanding at December 31, 2020As of December 31, 2020, our outstanding interest rate swap contracts in a liability position had an aggregate fair value and carrying value of \$275,297 reflected in "Liabilities under derivative contracts, long term" on our consolidated balance sheet.
 These outstanding swap contracts are not designated as hedges for accounting purposes.
 Accordingly, the changes in the fair value of these interest rate swap contracts are recorded through the statement of operations.
-For the year ended December 31, 2019, the Company recorded a loss on interest rate swap contracts of \$53,902.
-As of December 31, 2019, we did not hold and have not issuedderivative instruments for trading or speculative purposes.
+For the year ended December 31, 2020, the Company recorded a loss on interest rate swap contracts of \$78,606.
+As of December 31, 2020, we did not hold and have not issued derivative instruments for trading or speculative purposes.